twelvelabs-io/twelvelabs-python/CONTRIBUTING.md

 git checkout -b feature/your-feature
 ```

-4. Make  the changes or additions to the codebase.
+4. Make your changes or additions to the codebase.

 5. Commit your changes, ensuring you use a descriptive commit message: